Kreusada/Kreusada-Cogs/README.rst

 **Which cog do you dislike the most?**

 TextManipulator.
-No reason - all the code is correct, but it was just a bit of advanceduptime 'naff' project.
+No reason - all the code is correct, but it was just a bit of a 'naff' project.

 **Why did you start creating cogs?**